AThompson04/customer-segmentation/README.md

 - The K-Means approach's silhouette score was much lower indicating the quality of the cluster was worse.
 - The 3D visualisation of the LLM K-Means and the hybrid LLM K-Means had distinct, separate and tight cluster.

-The quality of information that was provided by the cluster was poor, meaning that there were no distinguishable features in the clusters.
+The quality of information that was provided by each cluster was poor, meaning that there were no distinguishable features in the clusters.
 This indicated that the relationships between the variables could have been lost during the embedding process and no meaningful clusters for creating marketing strategies were identified but rather latent relationships were identified and clustered.

 The K-Means and the K-Prototype approach preformed statistically similarly, with the K-Prototypes approach having slightly lower silhouette scores.
 However, this was not the deciding factor when selecting the K-Means approach.
 The K-Means approach was selected based on the information the clustering provided, it separated gender, age and income into more distinct categories.